tailhook/aio-routes/README.rst

 typical pattern-based or regular-expression bases routing.
 But rather it traverses objects while resolving an url.
 See examples below, for more info

+Aioroutes works not only for HTTP but for any kind of RPC, for example for method invocation over WebSockets.
+HTTP support is built-in, for other kinds of things small pieces of glue code is needed.

 Usage
 =====